 STEP 2 — Follow directions on package for preparing clear resin.

 **Note: The directions say to stir resin until there are “no swirls,” however, I would err on the side of caution and over-stir.
 When the resin is not adequately mixed it will not set.
 Ever.
 (Don’t ask me how I know…)

 STEP 3 — Fill mold halfway with clear resin.
 Allow to set (this can take anywhere from 5 minutes to a few hours depending on the type you’re using). **The resin we used took over an hour to set.

 STEP 4 — Add another layer of clear resin, leaving 1/4 of the mold unfilled.
 Gently press sand dollar face-down into this layer, making sure that the bottom on the sand dollar is below the top of the coaster mold.
 Allow to set.

 STEP 5 — Prepare colored resin by following directions on dye packaging.

 STEP 6 — Fill rest of mold with colored resin.
 Allow to harden for a full 24 hours before removing coaster from mold.

 In this enhanced side view, you can clearly see the three resin layers.
 The bottom (top of the finished coaster) is clear resin, middle is clear resin containing the sand dollar, and top (bottom of finished coaster) is blue-dyed resin.

-STEP 7 — Apply adhesive felt to the back of coaster to prevent sliding on table surface.
+STEP 7 — When your sand dollar coasters are completely dry and you’ve removed them from the mold, apply adhesive felt to the back of coaster to prevent sliding on table surface.
+Trim felt as needed.

 The back of a coaster covered with adhesive felt.
 GSW= Grandpa’s Seashell Workshop.
 Still in amazing shape for being over twenty years old!